xiaolaba/AT3010-JDY-23/AT3010 software/README.md

-Android APK, no google store but manufacturer provide the APK for download, but BLUETOOTH connection is not ok. why ?
+Android APK, no google store, manufacturer provide the APK for download, but BLUETOOTH connection is not ok. why ?